jonelo/bashberries/README.md

 Script name     | Description                                                                |
 --------------- | -------------------------------------------------------------------------- |
-bigfiles        | determines the biggest files in a directory and it's subdirectories        |
+bigfiles        | Determines the biggest files in a directory and it's subdirectories        |
-lines           | Extracts a block of lines from a textfile                                  |
+latlng          | Determines both latitude and longitude of a location lines           | Extracts a block of lines from a textfile                                  |
 update_property | Updates the value of a key/value pair in a property file                   |